Deone Bucannon: 2014

-Bucannon was selected by the Arizona Cardinals as the 27th pick of the first round of the 2014 NFL Draft.

-On June 5, 2014, Bucannon signed a four-year, $7.7 million contract with a $3.92 million signing bonus and $6.23 million guaranteed.
+Bucannon was selected by the Arizona Cardinals as the 27th pick of the first round of the 2014 NFL draft.
+On June 5, 2014, he signed a four-year, $7.7 million contract with a $3.92 million signing bonus and $6.23 million guaranteed.
 The contract also included a fifth-year option.

 Bucannon began his first season starting as the strong safety.
 On September 8, 2014, he earned his first career start in the season opener against the San Diego Chargers and finished his first game with five tackles.
 During a Week 5 loss to the Denver Broncos, he finished with a season-high seven solo tackles.
-In a 24-20 win over the Philadelphia Eagles on October 26, he recorded a season-high eight total tackles and a pass deflection.
-On November 9, 2014, Bucannon, racked up five total tackles (four solo) and his first career sack in a 31-14 victory over the St. Louis Rams.
-After finishing the season 11-5, the Cardinals played the Carolina Panthers in a Wild-card game on January 3, 2015.
+In a 24–20 win over the Philadelphia Eagles on October 26, he recorded a season-high eight total tackles and a pass deflection.
+On November 9, 2014, Bucannon, racked up five total tackles (four solo) and his first career sack in a 31–14 victory over the St. Louis Rams.
+After finishing the season 11–5, the Cardinals played the Carolina Panthers in a Wild-card game on January 3, 2015.
 In his first playoff game, he recorded six total tackles (five solo) and a pass deflection.

 During his rookie season, he finished with 83 total tackles, 66 solo tackles, two sacks, two pass deflections, and a forced fumbles in nine starts and 16 games.
+He was named to the PFWA All-Rookie Team.
 Throughout his first season, he split starts with veteran Tony Jefferson.

 2015

 With so many talented safeties on the Cardinals' roster, Bucannon was supposed to be used as a rotational or back-up strong safety for the 2015 NFL season.
 After inside linebacker Sean Weatherspoon was injured during training camp, head coach Bruce Arians asked Bucannon to make the switch to inside linebacker.
 Although undersized for a linebacker, Bucannon proved effective.
 He was listed as the "$LB" or Money linebacker on the Cardinal's depth chart.
-On October 11, 2015, Bucannon recorded a season-high 11 tackles (nine solo) in a 42-17 victory over the Detroit Lions.
+On October 11, 2015, Bucannon recorded a season-high 11 tackles (nine solo) in a 42–17 victory over the Detroit Lions.
 Throughout the first six games, he led his team in tackles.

 On November 27, 2015, after a hit on Cincinnati Bengals wide receiver A. J. Green the previous game, Bucannon was fined $23,152 for a hit on a defenseless receiver.

-In a Week 10 game against the Seattle Seahawks, he earned his first sack of the season while also recording seven total tackles in a 39-32 victory.
+In a Week 10 game against the Seattle Seahawks, he earned his first sack of the season while also recording seven total tackles in a 39–32 victory.
 On December 20, 2015, Bucannon intercepted Eagles quarterback Sam Bradford and returned it for a 39-yard touchdown, marking the first touchdown in his career.
-He also finished the game with 11 tackles and a pass deflection in the Cardinal's 40-17 victory over Philadelphia.
+He also finished the game with 11 tackles and a pass deflection in the Cardinal's 40–17 victory over Philadelphia.
 In 16 starts of 2015, Bucannon recorded 112 tackles, three sacks, two fumble recoveries, three forced fumbles, three passes defended, and an interception returned for a touchdown.